ChuXo/plugin-bitquery/README.md

 ### Using the cache to control requests

 By default, the provider requests the latest on-chain data and injects it to the agent before replying to the user.
-To control the frequency of these requests, you can set the `CACHE_DURATION_MINUTES` environment variable.
+To control the frequency of these requests, you can set the `CACHE_DURATION_MINUTES` settings variable.

 ### Using custom RPC Url to fetch totalSupply and calculate marketcaps:

 By default, no totalsupply gets fetched and therefore no marketcap can be calculated.
 To activate the fetch of the totalsupply to calculate the marketcap, insert the INFURA_API_KEY into the secrets of env or the character config like above.

-Currently available for ethereum and base
+Currently available for ethereum, bsc and base

+## Actions

+Let the agent query on-chain transactions for you.
+Find tokens top performing tokens and more.

+Call actions with:

+- Get Top Tokens by Volume of the past [timeperiod] on [chain]
+- Get Top Tokens Performance on [chain]                 // returns top tokens with price performance of all different timeperiods
+- Top Gainer Tokens by [timeperiod] Price Change on [chain]
+- Top Loser Tokens by [timeperiod] Price Change on [chain]
+- Latest Pairs deployed on [chain] in the past [timeperiod]
+- Get and analyze chart of [address] on [chain] of the past [timeperiod]

+  Available timeperiods: ["1h", "3h", "24h", "7d", "30d", "1y"].
+Default is "24h".
+  Available chains [Ethereum, BSC, Base]

 ## Provider